trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 ### Viewing Object-groups

-Once you have navigated to the **_IP Groups_** tab using the steps above, click on the name of the object-group you would like to view.
-Once you click on the object-group, the contents of the groups expands in the next column to the right.
+Navigate to the **_IP Groups_** tab.
+Scroll or search through the object-group list and select the appropriate object-group by clicking on it.
+The contents of the object-group will automatically display in the next column to the right.
 You may need to scroll to the top depending on the amount of object-groups configured on your firewall.

 The Firewall Manager v2 organizes the object-groups that exist on your firewall in case-sensitive alphabetical order.
 This means that object-groups titled in uppercase are displayed before the lowercase object-groups.
 If you are having a difficult time locating the object-group, perform a find within your browser, and search for the object-group.